 Drug trafficking is a Class D felony in Massachusetts and is punishable by up to fifteen years in jail.
-If you are convicted of trafficking cocaine or heroin, you face up to twenty years in prison with a minimum of ten years.
-This is a charge that is much more difficult for a Boston drug lawyer to defend, because if you’ve been caught with a high volume of drugs, it’s difficult to argue that it was for your own personal use.
+If you are convicted of trafficking cocaine or heroin, you face up to twenty years in prison, with a minimum of ten years.
+This is a charge that is much more difficult for a Boston drug lawyer to defend because if you’ve been caught with a high volume of drugs, it’s difficult to argue that it was for your own personal use.
 These types of cases must be handled with a serious amount of grace and delicacy.
-Having the right Boston drug lawyer can mean the difference between going home and going to jail!
+Having the right drug crimes lawyer in Boston can mean the difference between going home and going to jail!

-While past results do not guarantee future success, and while nothing on this page is meant to constitute legal advice, James G. DeGiacomo and Sergey Mikhlin, are pleased to have earned the reputation of being an aggressive Boston drug lawyer that fights for their clients’ rights and gets them the results they desire.
-They are also Boston drug lawyers that are pleased to offer a free, no obligation consultation to all of their prospective clients so that they can go over the details of your case with you, and determine the best course of action.
+While past results do not guarantee future success, and while nothing on this page is meant to constitute legal advice, James G. DeGiacomo and Sergey Mikhlin are pleased to have earned the reputation of being aggressive Boston criminal defense lawyers that fights for their clients’ rights and gets them the results they desire.
+They are also Boston drug lawyers that are pleased to offer a free, no-obligation consultation to all of their prospective clients so that they can go over the details of your case with you and determine the best course of action.

 Contact DeGiacomo & Mikhlin, P.C., today to get started on your defense with our Boston drug crimes lawyer!